scrumtuous/scrumtuous/auth-README.md

 ## Security

 - No Hosted UI redirect, no OAuth authorization code, no PKCE needed — email-code verification is Cognito's proof of identity for both registration and sign-in.
-- No client secrets, no passwords collected or shown to the user (a random, policy-compliant password is generated once at sign-up purely to satisfy the SignUp API, then discarded — sign-in is always by email code).
+- No client secrets and no passwords are collected, generated, or shown; the pool's passwordless `SignUp` and `USER_AUTH` / `EMAIL_OTP` flows are used directly.
 - Registration always generates an opaque Cognito username; email is used only as a sign-in alias, matching Cognito's internal identity model.
 - HTTPS required.